-Bananas are beloved by people in all areas of health and beauty, as they contain nutrients which can benefit the body, hair and, of course, skin!
+Many areas of health and beauty use banana.
 As an ingredient in a mask, the Vitamin C and magnesium in banana can increase hydration.
 Folic acid and other vitamins also make banana great for soothing acne and blemishes.

 Best For: Sensitive Skin

-Ground oatmeal works really well to soothe skin and is often suggested as a remedy for people with skin conditions like eczema.
+Ground oatmeal works really well to soothe skin.
+It is a common treatment for skin conditions like eczema.
 To a mask, oatmeal can be added along with a liquid such as coconut or almond milk to produce a lovely, soothing experience.

 Best For: Acne and blemishes